-Lots of websites are set up with social media buttons automatically.
+- Fix or remove broken buttons: Lots of websites are set up with social media buttons automatically.
 Check what’s on your website – Facebook?
 Twitter?
 Linked In?
 Pinterest?
 Instagram?
 Click on each of those social media icons and see where they go.
 If the link is broken or it goes somewhere random where you don’t really have a presence, take it off.
 Trust me, your prospective client will click on everything… and visitors especially like to click on bad links!
-You don’t want them to click on something that doesn’t work.
-I don’t have many buttons as I am only on Instagram.

-There is a saying: ‘If you’re talking to everyone, you’re talking to no-one.’
-Instead of writing for ‘everyone’, have an ideal client in mind and write your website material for them..
+- Tell your story: There is a saying: ‘If you’re talking to everyone, you’re talking to no-one.’
+Instead of writing for ‘everyone’, have an ideal client in mind and write your website material for them.
 Tip: your personal story will resonate with others, and the more you can embed that into your site, the more people will be drawn to work with you.

 Building positive change